RadiateWSG/ShadowLayout/README.md

 ShadowLayout
 ==================

-Android - draw z-depth shadow of MaterialDesign
+Android  powerful library- draw any shape of z-depth shadow of MaterialDesign,auto fit shape ,roundRect , Circle, clipe Path shape all be supportted

 ## Demo